vishaltak/gitlab-development-kit/doc/howto/geo.md

 make geo-setup
 ```

-This will add both development and test instances, but the primary will continue
+This adds both development and test instances, but the primary continues
 to operate *as* a primary except in tests where the current Geo node has been
 stubbed.

 To ensure the tracking database is started, restart GDK.
-You will need to use
+You need to use
 `gdk start` to be able to run the tests.

 #### On a secondary